atulX7/ChatBot/README.md

 - Set `DB_FAISS_PATH` and other configurations as required for your project.

 ## Getting Started
-To kickstart your journey with the Llama2 Medical Bot:
+To kickstart your journey with the Llama2 Chat Bot:
 1. Set up your environment and install packages as outlined in [Installation](#installation).
 2. Configure the project (DB_FAISS_PATH and other custom configurations).
 3. Prepare the language model and data following the Langchain documentation.

 ## Usage
-Use the Llama2 Medical Bot to get answers to medical queries:
+Use the Llama2 Chat Bot to get answers to Chat queries:
 1. Start the bot using the provided script or within your application.
-2. Submit a medical query to the bot.
+2. Submit a Chat query to the bot.
 3. Receive a detailed response, including sources if available.
 4. Customize the bot's responses based on specific queries and contexts.

 ## Contributing
-We welcome contributions to the Medical ChatBot! 🌟 Here's how you can contribute:
+We welcome contributions to the Chat ChatBot! 🌟 Here's how you can contribute:
 1. Fork the repository to your account.
 2. Create a new branch for your feature or bug fix.
 3. Implement your changes and ensure all tests pass.